mopatches/file_sort_ruby_gem/README.md

 # File Sort Ruby Gem

 Sorts files too large to fit in RAM using merge sort on temporary files on the hard drive.
+Also known as an external sort.

 Files must be delimited text.
 E.g. CSV/comma-delimited or TSV/tab-delimited.